WMD-group/SMACT/README.md

 - Compositions can also be filtered based on sustainability via the abundance of elements in the Earth's crust or via the [HHI scale](https://pubs.acs.org/doi/10.1021/cm400893e).

-- Compositions can easily be converted for use in Pymatgen or for representation to machine learning algorithms ([see "next steps" in this example](https://github.com/WMD-group/SMACT/blob/master/examples/Counting/Generate_compositions_lists.ipynb)).
+- Compositions can be converted for use in Pymatgen or for representation to machine learning algorithms ([see "next steps" in this example](https://github.com/WMD-group/SMACT/blob/master/examples/Counting/Generate_compositions_lists.ipynb)) and the related [ElementEmbeddings](https://github.com/WMD-group/ElementEmbeddings) package.

-- The code also has some tools for manipulating common crystal lattice types:
+- The code also has tools for manipulating common crystal lattice types:
- - Common crystal structure types can be built using the [builder module](https://smact.readthedocs.io/en/latest/smact.builder.html)
+  - Certain structure types can be built using the [builder module](https://smact.readthedocs.io/en/latest/smact.builder.html)
- - Lattice parameters can be quickly estimated using ionic radii of the elements for various common crystal structure types using the [lattice_parameters module](https://smact.readthedocs.io/en/latest/smact.lattice_parameters.html).
+  - Lattice parameters can be estimated using ionic radii of the elements for various common crystal structure types using the [lattice_parameters module](https://smact.readthedocs.io/en/latest/smact.lattice_parameters.html).
   - The [lattice module](https://smact.readthedocs.io/en/latest/smact.lattice.html) and [distorter module](https://smact.readthedocs.io/en/latest/smact.distorter.html) rely on the [Atomic Simulation Environment](https://wiki.fysik.dtu.dk/ase/) and can be used to generate unique atomic substitutions on a given crystal structure.
   - The [structure  prediction](https://smact.readthedocs.io/en/latest/smact.structure_prediction.html) module can be used to predict the structure of hypothetical compositions using species similarity measures.
   - The [dopant prediction](https://smact.readthedocs.io/en/latest/smact.dopant_prediction.html) module can be used to facilitate high-throughput predictions of p-type and n-type dopants of multicomponent solids.

 List of modules
 -------
 * **smact** library containing:
   * **\_\_init\_\_.py** Contains the core `Element` and `Species` classes.
   *  **data_loader.py** Handles the loading of external data used to initialise the core `smact.Element` and `smact.Species` classes.